 Catch Me If You Can (2002)

 Night Shift (1982)

 It also appears in the video game Guitar Hero II (2006).

 Ray Davies recalled in an interview with NME how his brother Dave created the distortion effect on this song.
 Said Ray: "We stuck knitting needles in the speakers, or in Dave's case, he slit the speakers with a razor blade.
 In those days we played records on a radiogram so loudly that they all sounded fuzzy.
 We thought, 'That's a great sound,' without realizing the speakers were buggered.
 Everyone else was using really clean guitar sounds, so for 'You Really Got Me' we hooked a little speaker up to a clean amp and came up with thunderous, unaffected, pure power."

-of this tune is his favorite Kinks cover.
-He explained: "It was a big hit for them and put them on a career of excess and sent them on the road.
+One of the many things the Davies brothers disagree on is the Van Halen cover.
+Ray loves it.
+He told NME it is his favorite Kinks cover.
+"It was a big hit for them and put them on a career of excess and sent them on the road.
 So I enjoyed that one."

 The Who played this at many of their early concerts.
 Their first single was "I Can't Explain